-Error situations may occur in the 'E-services' section of Job Market Finland due to its recent reform.
-If you are unable to handle your case due to an error, leave a contact request in the E-services.
+Error situations may still occur in the 'E-services' section at Job Market Finland due to the update.
+If you are unable to process an official matter due to an error, please contact your local Employment authority.
+Matters left unhandled due to error situations can be corrected afterwards.
 Read more

 Interested in working, interning or studying abroad?
 First, you should map out your skills and the employment situation of your field in the possible destination countries.